azgs/hazards-viewer/README.md

 In **[Cloud9](https://c9.io/) Linux** environment:

-~~After above steps make sure to change the port to 8080 in `server.js`.
-That is `app.listen(3001);` should be changed to `app.listen(8080);`Page is accessed at your Cloud9 web server page though make sure to use 'http' instead of 'https'.~~
+After above steps make sure to change the port to 8080 in `server.js`.
+That is `app.listen(3001);` should be changed to `app.listen(8080);`Page is accessed at your Cloud9 web server page though make sure to use 'http' instead of 'https'.

-**Cloud 9 Update: Data used by the Hazard viewer can only be accessed from an AZGS IP address so external development is no longer possible.**

 ## About these data